 2

 • \$\begingroup\$ Yes I am using seperate header.jsp page and including it in all necessary pages as you mentioned.
 I had doubt that whether in this context,the usage of application scope is a good idea or not..
-I feel that it is the only viable option, or else I need to add this data in request scope in every Controller to display the data in the header pages. \$\endgroup\$ Aug 2, 2015 at 19:07
+I feel that it is the only viable option, or else I need to add this data in request scope in every Controller to display the data in the header pages. \$\endgroup\$ Commented Aug 2, 2015 at 19:07

 • \$\begingroup\$ I still think that if you just add service layout it will solve ur problem.
 But u also can use ModelAttribute method, that u declare in ur controller.
 It will bind return value of such method to every response of your controller.
 ModelAttribute(value = "modelAttributeName') - this how it's may look.
 Or u can leave it withou value and do like this: ModelAttribute public void addAtribute(Model model) and just add as many attributes as u want. \$\endgroup\$